surfdev7/atlas/README.md

 - @rbxts/string-utils

 ## Contributing
-Something we missed?
+Something missing?
 Just want to contribute?

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.